-This document may change due to Training Package and NSW Education Standards Authority (NESA) updates.
-Notification of variations will be made in due time.
+This information may change due to Training Package and NSW Education Standards Authority (NESA) updates.
+Notification of variations will be made in due time with minimal disruption or disadvantage. --

-Course: Business ServicesBoard Developed Course (240 hour)

-Category B for Australian Tertiary Admission Rank (ATAR)
+Course: Business Services 2 or 4 Preliminary and/or HSC units in total Board Developed Course (240 hour) Industry Curriculum Framework (ICF) Australian Tertiary Admission Rank (ATAR) eligible course

-By enrolling in a VET qualification with Public Schools NSW Wagga Wagga, RTO 90333, you are choosing to participate in a program of study that will provide you the best possible direction towards a nationally recognised qualification.
-To receive this AQF VET qualification, you must meet the assessment requirements of BSB30120 Certificate III in Business (Release 1) https://training.gov.au/training/details/bsb30120.

-You will also be expected to complete all requirements relevant to the HSC and adhere to the requirements of NESA.
-This course is accredited for the HSC and provides students with the opportunity to obtain nationally recognised vocational training.
-This is known as dual accreditation.
-To gain a full qualification, students must achieve 13 competencies.
+By enrolling in this VET qualification with Public Schools NSW RTOs, you are choosing to participate in a program of study which will provide you a pathway towards HSC accreditation and a nationally recognised qualification (dual accreditation).
+To receive this VET qualification, you must meet the assessment requirements of BSB30120 Certificate III in Business https://training.gov.au/training/details/bsb30120.
+You will be expected to complete all requirements relevant to the HSC and adhere to the requirements of NESA.
+To gain this full qualification, you must achieve 13 units of competency.
 A statement of attainment towards the qualification is possible if at least one unit of competency is achieved.